Updated on 2025-05-08 GMT+08:00

 Table Name

-Enter the name of the data table to be replicated.
+Select or enter the name of the table where data is to be synchronized.

 Clear Table